Finally I am starting to produce food in my garden with absolutely no labour required – thanks to the beauty of perennials.

-Perennials are the staples of the food forest – you plant them once, then harvest them year after year with a minimal of effort required.
+Perennials are the staples of the food forest: you plant them once, then harvest them year after year with a minimal of effort required.
 As long as the soil is healthy, full of organic matter and plenty of nutrients for your plants, there will be virtually no work needed.
-They need far less water than their annual counterparts because their roots are established, can take up more and search further for a supply.
+They need far less watering than their annual counterparts because their roots are established; which means they can take up more water and search further for a supply.

-It can take a little while to get them established; for example the herbs have struggled through some very hot, dry times and been a bit spindly and sparse – but after a wet year last year and gradually adding more mulch and compost they are now quite lush.
-I have a constant supply of marjoram, oregano, chives, mint, parsley and thyme, lemon verbena in summer, spinach and silverbeet, rocket, the ubiquitous and indestructible sweet potatoes most of the year.
+It can take a little while to get them self sufficient – for example the herbs have struggled through some very hot, dry times and been a bit spindly and sparse – but after a wet year and gradually adding more mulch and compost they are now quite lush.
+There is a constant supply of marjoram, oregano, chives, mint, parsley, thyme and lemon verbena, with warrigal greens, silverbeet, rocket, and the ubiquitous and indestructible sweet potatoes most of the year.
 This year I have added asparagus, strawberries and mulberries to the list of ‘no work’ harvestables.

-I planted a strawberry plant almost five years ago and, neglectfully, left it to its own devices.
-It has spread widely and been the source of many runners, but I don’t usually get anything from them; the berries are not only tiny but get eaten by critters before I get to them.
+I planted a strawberry almost five years ago and neglectfully left it to its own devices.
+It has spread widely and been the source of many runners, but I don’t usually get anything from them – the berries are not only tiny but get eaten by critters before I get to them.

 I have been picking a colander full of strawberries every two or three days and the same of mulberries, from a tree I put in last autumn, less than a year ago.

 This is the first year I have harvested asparagus and now that I have started picking them they are coming up a few at a time, now an actual side dish more than just a munching snack.